nickdademo/cyfwstorprog_linux/README.md

 cyfwstorprog_linux
 ==================

-Linux command-line tool to write firmware to SD/eMMC media connected to the Cypress FX3S.
+Linux command-line tool to write a bootable firmware binary to SD/eMMC media connected to the S0 port of the Cypress FX3S.

 ##Background
 Cypress Semiconductor provides a Windows-only tool to write firmware to SD/eMMC media connected to the FX3S as a part of the EZ-USB FX3 SDK (http://www.cypress.com/?rID=57990).
 However, unfortunately, no Linux version of this tool is provided.